gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

 - Drop support for creating GitHub repos (this is now handled in the gruntwork-clients org)
 - Adds support for creating secrets for the VCS tokens

-Also undergoes a sort of rebranding of a "generic gruntwork CLI tool" to being specific to the ref arch.
+Also undergoes a sort of rebranding of a &quot;generic gruntwork CLI tool&quot; to being specific to the ref arch.
 The README is updated with all the details.

 </div>